erickang21/dat-boi-1/README.md

 ## Extra
-dont copy my code or i will sue you unless you ask me in the support server.
+Unless you have asked me in the support server, DON'T COPY my code or I will sue you.